adamacosta/dsa-inventory-project/README.md

 "AppName" is either ArrayApp or HashApp, depending upon which you want to run, and "fileName" is the name of the file you wish to load data from.
-By default, if no command-line arguments are passed, the application will select the sorted csv file to load dat from.
+By default, if no command-line arguments are passed, the application will select the sorted csv file to load data from.

 Currently, both the HashTable and ItemArray container classes have been tested and will run all of the desired functions.
 Neither has been timed.